 - Expose yourself to places with questionable hygiene conditions.

 - Forget to take your medication as advised by your doctor.

 What You Need to Shop For at 14 Weeks of Pregnancy

 At this stage of pregnancy, you need to keep yourself as comfortable as possible.
-Buy cotton clothes that are loose and let you breathe.
+Therefore, buy cotton clothes that are loose and let you breathe.
 Investing in stylish maternity wear will be a good call considering you are going to need it later.
+There is a range of maternity wear available in the market, including tops, trousers, ethnic kurtis, dresses, nighties, and night suits.
+These will provide the comfort you need for now and also be useful as your pregnancy progresses.
 More importantly, it’s time you switched to comfortable flats, preferably with padding, and ditch your stilettos and fancy shoes.
-Stock up on lotions because your skin may tend to feel dry.
+Stock up on lotions as well because your skin may tend to feel dry.
 Buy good stretchy bras because your breasts will soon grow bigger.
 You may also want to invest in nursing bras as you are going to need them soon.